MostafaJammoul/EECE655-DHCP-Exhaustion/README.md

   ```bash
   pip install scapy
   ```
-* Administrative / root privileges to run network scripts (use `sudo` on Linux/macOS).
+* Administrative / root privileges to run network scripts (use `sudo` on Linux/macOS, run command prompt or powershell as administrator on Windows).

 ## Usage